-We're here today to discuss the topic, covering everything from symptoms, effectiveness of the jab and who should and shouldn't get it.
-So if you’re looking to learn more please read on.
+We're here today to discuss the flu jab in detail.
+We'll be covering everything from flu symptoms, the effectiveness of the jab, and who should and shouldn't get the vaccination.

 Flu (influenza) is a highly infectious respiratory illness caused by the influenza virus.
-It often spreads through the air from coughing and sneezing, where infected droplets land on others and are breathed in.
-Flu affects people of all ages and, whilst unpleasant, clear ups within a week in healthy people.
+It often spreads through the air from coughing and sneezing, where infected droplets land on others who breathe them in and pick up the infection.
+Flu affects people of all ages.
+Whilst it's pretty unpleasant, it usually clears up within a week in healthy people.

-Flu is most severe in older people and those with chronic health issues, such as these conditions, because it attacks the immune system and can lead to more serious health conditions such as pneumonia, sinus infections and worsening of existing conditions such as asthma.
+Flu is most severe in older people and those with chronic health issues because it attacks the immune system.
+It can therefore lead to more serious health conditions such as pneumonia, sinus infections and worsening of existing conditions such as asthma.

 Symptoms range from mild to very severe.
 The most common symptoms of the flu include:

 - Fever (38°C or higher)

 - Muscular pain

 - Sore throat

 Sometimes it is difficult to distinguish between a cold and the flu.
 However, a cold is much less severe so you will see reduced symptoms.
 A cold also develops gradually whilst flu symptoms will often appear suddenly and make you weak, usually resulting in being bed-ridden for a couple of days.